-- Comfortable clothes and nightwear: I suggest yoga pants, comfy t-shirts, nightgowns that you don’t care if they get ruined.
+- Comfortable clothes and nightwear: I suggest yoga pants, comfy t-shirts, and nightgowns that you don’t care if they get ruined.

 - Underwear: (granny panties)- Some women love the mesh underwear usually provided by the hospital, (not me, I couldn’t wait to get those things off!)
 Bring your own roomy cotton underwear.
 The hospital will provide sanitary pads because you will bleed after delivery.
-Make sure you have stocked up on pads for when you go home. *Tip: Before you leave the hospital, make sure to ask for more pads and you can take a bunch home with you if you haven’t already prepared.
+Make sure you have stocked up on pads for when you go home.
+Tip: Before you leave the hospital, make sure to ask for more pads and you can take a bunch home if you haven’t already prepared.

-- For your partner/spouse: a change of clothes, hoodie (can be cold in the room) and basic hygiene products.
+- For your partner/spouse: A change of clothes, hoodie (can be cold in the room) and basic hygiene products.

 - Extra empty bag: This is to pack extras you will accumulate.
 Visitors may bring baby gifts so having an extra bag is super helpful.
 Here is another handy tip **The hospital provides diapers, wipes, swaddling blankets etc. to care for the baby while at the hospital.
 You may take all of the baby care products provided by the hospital home with you.
-Don’t leave it there!!
+So, don’t leave it there!!

-**Parenting Tip-For the drive to the hospital, you may want to bring a towel you don’t care about and a trash bag.
+**Parenting Tip** For the drive to the hospital, you may want to bring a towel you don’t care about and a trash bag.
 Put the towel down on your car seat.
 This way, if your water breaks on the way to the hospital, there will be less of a mess to clean up.